chipgw/depthview2/README.md

 DepthView
 =========
 is a viewer for stereoscopic 3D images and video.
-It runs on Windows and Linux, with experimental Android support.
+It runs on Windows and Linux, with experimental macOS and Android support.

 This is a complete rewrite of [DepthView] using QML and OpenGL.